UniMath/agda-unimath/src/finite-probability-theory/finite-probability-spaces.lagda.md

 Any finite probability space is [inhabited](foundation.inhabited-types.md).

-Our definitions follows {{#cite Babai00}} except that [non-emptiness](foundation-core.empty-types.md) of the underlying type is actually a consequence of the condition of having [total measure](finite-probability-theory.positive-distributions-on-finite-types.md) equal to 1, rather than an hypothesis.
+Our definitions follows {{#cite Babai00}}, although, there it is assumed that the underlying type is [nonempty](foundation-core.empty-types.md), but this follows from the condition of having
+[total measure](finite-probability-theory.positive-distributions-on-finite-types.md)
+equal to 1.

 ## Definitions